-Per the College of Medicine's Time Limit for Completing the MD Degree a maximum of four years are allowed to complete Phase 1 and pass USMLE Step 1.
-See Student Academic Policies and Professional Standards (Section II.A.)
+Per the College of Medicine's Time Limit for Completing the MD Degree a maximum of four years is allowed to complete Phase 1 and pass USMLE Step 1.

+See Student Academic Policies and Professional Standards | College of Medicine | University of Illinois College of Medicine (uic.edu) (Section II.A.)
 The four years begin on the first day of phase 1 Orientation.